ryanmitchell/statamic-stache-sqlite/README.md

 `php please statamic:flatfile:benchmark`

-This command will benchmark flatfiles vs stach on your install, giving you a handy output for comparing 10 flatfile:warm runs versus 10 stache:warm runs.
+This command will benchmark flatfiles vs stache on your install, giving you a handy output for comparing 10 flatfile:warm runs versus 10 stache:warm runs.